 Looking for the best golf rangefinders?
 Out on the golf course, guessing distances between yourself and the green can be a bit of a difficulty.
 And landing in a hazard that could have otherwise been avoided just because you chose the wrong club is also a pain.

 If only there is a magical tool that can help with this; an item that can help figure out just how far away you are from these things.
-Well, there is a tool to help with this job and is known as "Golf Rangefinders", and our golf rangefinder reviews will definitely help you select the best.
+Well, there is a tool to help with this job and is known as "Golf Rangefinders", and our best laser rangefinders will definitely help you select the #1.

 These tools are an interesting addition to your golf game that works kind of like binoculars.
-Unlike binoculars, however, rangefinders can help determine yardage between yourself and the hole, or certain hazards, and all with the touch of a button.
+Unlike binoculars, however, when you use a rangefinder it can help determine yardage between yourself and the hole, or certain hazards, and all with the touch of a button.
 They do this by using a variety of different mechanisms, such as scanners and lasers, to accurately map out the course for you.

 If these tools seem like something that interest you, and you want to find out what rangefinders are all about, then you come to the right place.